Diamond Shapes | Round - Oval - Emerald - Cushion - Pear - Marquise

 Despite its winning characteristics, the marquise cut is not as commonly chosen as others, making it the perfect option for those who seek something different.

-The princess cut is characterised by its squared, geometric design which features straight edges, sharp corners, and a pyramid shape.
+The princess cut diamond is characterised by its squared, geometric design which features straight edges, sharp corners, and a pyramid shape.
 They are amongst the most unique cuts, and unlike most other square shaped stones, the princess cut possesses a level of brilliance that echoes traditional round designs.

 Due to their geometric design, the princess cut diamond will speak to the modern and contemporary woman, but thanks to their simplicity and long-standing reign, they can also portray an essence that is both classic and timeless.
 Of all angular stone styles, the princess cut diamonds are by far the most sparkly.